ropensci-archive/citesdb/inst/response_to_reviewers.md

-A note - we have heard from the maintainers of MonetDBLite that it will not be returning to CRAN (it's current iteration fails on R-devel), but they are working on a successor embeedddeed database package that will replace it and go to CRAN later this year.
+A note - we have heard from the maintainers of MonetDBLite that it will not be returning to CRAN (it's current iteration fails on R-devel), but they are working on a successor embedded database package that will replace it and go to CRAN later this year.
 So for now we will host this package on GitHub and replace the database back-end and send to CRAN when the successor is ready.